aws-amplify/docs/docs/cli/function/layers.md

 ## Update layer content

 Any file changes within a layer's folder are automatically tracked by Amplify CLI.
-If there are changes available, the Amplify CLI will create a new layer version with the changes and ask during `amplify push` if you'd like to update all dependent functions to use the latest version.
+If there are changes available, the Amplify CLI will create a new layer version with the changes.
+Functions that depend on the layer will NOT automatically update to use the new layer version.
+You can run `amplify update function`, select `Lambda Function` and follow the walkthrough to update the layer version used by a function.

 ## Update layer settings